top of page

 At times, when users are not responding to daily reminders, passive aggressive notifications are sent.

-Secondly, the notifications sent were not just marketing campaigns to bring users back to the app.
-The notifications were strongly in sync with the product features.
+Secondly, the notifications sent were not just marketing campaigns to bring users back.
+They were strongly in sync with the product features.
 They were personalised and relevant.
-Through user research, the product team found out that the product usage improved if users were simply reminded of their current learning streak, and if it’s at risk (refer blog 64 for more on user research methods).
+Through user research, the product team found out that the usage improved if users were simply reminded of their current learning streaks, and if it’s at risk (refer blog 64 for more on user research methods).

 Soon, these notification messages became viral and a popular internet meme.
 Resulting in more organic growth.
 Daily active users grew by 4.5x over four years and eventually going public (IPO) in 2021.

 Thirdly, the team carefully threaded the line between nagging and engaging.
-If the notification messages failed to connect, users will go ahead and opt-out of notifications.
+If the notifications failed to connect, users will go ahead and opt-out of notifications.
 If several users opt-out, then this acquisition channel will die a natural death.
 Never to recover again.
-As users are unlikely to opt-in.

 Jump to blog 100 to refer to the overall product management mind map.